Slowpoke079/cute_url_checker/README.md

   Slowpoke079 - cute_url_checker
   <br>
 </h1>
-A super simple yet effective webapp url checker to see what urls are alive. quickly filters an output list for you.
+A super simple yet effective webapp url HTTP response code checker to see what urls are alive.
+Quickly filters out dead urls from an url list for you.

 # How to use?
 - Make git clone